mrjvb/openhab-binding-zmote/README.md

 # ZMote Binding

 This binding allows you to control your [ZMote](http://www.zmote.io) device and send IR codes to IR enabled gadgets.
+This versions aims to be compatible with OH3.x

 ## Supported Things